Featured Uji Matcha

 After harvest, leaves for matcha are steamed, dried, and processed into tencha.
 Stems and veins are removed before the leaf material is stone ground into matcha powder.

 Traditional stone ground methods produce a bright green powder with a fine texture.
 Because matcha is milled slowly, heat buildup is minimized, helping preserve color and flavor.
+This delicate powdered form is also why matcha has a shorter freshness window than many loose-leaf teas, which we discuss in our guide to matcha shelf life.

 Premium Health Japan works with partner producers in Kyoto who continue using careful small-batch milling methods as part of strict quality control.